 The estimated fair values of certain investments of the underlying hedge funds, private equity fund and proprietary equity funds, which may include private placements and other securities for which prices are not readily available, are determined by the sponsor of the hedge funds, private equity fund and proprietary equity funds and may not reflect amounts that could be realized upon immediate sale, nor amounts that may ultimately be realized.
 Accordingly, the estimated fair value may differ significantly from the values that would have been used had a readily available market existed for these investments.
-These include private equity funds in the amount of \$720,320 and \$348,610 as of March 31, 2022 and 2021 and proprietary equity funds in the amount of \$2,637,980 and \$2,778,606, which are only reflected in the fair value column below.
+These include private equity funds in the amount of \$761,460 and \$720,320 as of March 31, 2023 and 2022, respectively, and proprietary equity funds in the amount of \$2,279,915 and \$2,637,980 as of March 31, 2023 and 2022, respectively, which are only reflected in the fair value column in the accompanying table.
 The fair value amounts presented in this table are intended to permit reconciliation of the fair value hierarchy to the amounts presented in the statement of financial position.

-The following tables present the Organizations' fair value hierarchy for those assets and liabilities measured at fair value on a recurring basis as of March 31, 2022 and 2021.
+The following tables present the Organizations' fair value hierarchy for those assets and liabilities measured at fair value on a recurring basis as of March 31, 2023 and 2022.